petros-d/docs/docs/install-cli.md

 ## Step 4.
 Run CLI Commands

-As noted above, the CLI for Astronomer Cloud is installed as a local executable.
-For that reason, commands *must* be run from the directory in which you installed the CLI.
+As noted above, the Astronomer Cloud CLI is installed as a local executable.
+For that reason, commands *must* be run from the directory in which you installed the CLI and explicitly reference the binary (`astro`).
+For the equivalent of `astro dev init`, for example, you'd have to run:

+```
+your-directory % ./astro dev init
+```

 To make this easier, we recommend adding the directory you just created for your Astronomer project to your `$PATH` variable.
 This will allow you to run Astronomer CLI commands _without_ explicitly specifying the absolute path to the executable file (`astro`).
 For more information, see [Linux instructions](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/#adding-a-directory-to-your-path).

-### Switch between Astronomer CLI Binaries

-If you're a current Astronomer customer and have the [original Astronomer CLI binary](https://github.com/astronomer/astro-cli) installed, you'll have to explicitly reference the Astronomer Cloud binary (`astro`) every time you run a command from your project directory.

-To run the equivalent of `astro dev init`, for example, you'd have to run:

-```
-your-directory % ./astro dev init
-```

 ## What's Next